 Meet the team …

-My name is Tineke Giddy, I have been the leading learner at Owhiro Bay School for the past three years.
+My name is Tineke Giddy, I have been the leading learner at Owhiro Bay School for the past four years.
 With a roll of around 140 students from Years 1 to 6, I pride myself on knowing each student by name and as an individual learner.
 Owhiro Bay School is in the heart of the Owhiro Bay Learning Community, encompassing Owhiro Bay Kindergarten and Ngā Hau e Whā Cluster 28 RTLB-Resource Teachers of Learning and Behaviour.

 We are fortunate to have some of the largest play spaces and grounds in Wellington allowing students to experience and explore the natural environment.
 My skilled team teach multi-level classrooms offering a broad range of learning opportunities within our whānau atmosphere.

 We model the values of respect, originality, confidence, kindness and success in all it’s forms.